 - 1 medium red onion, thinly sliced (or any other variety)

 - 1 head red cabbage (2 1/4 pounds), halved, cored, and cut lengthwise into 1/2-inch-thick slices

 - 3 tbsp balsamic vinegar

 - 3/4 cup water

 - 1 larger granny smith apple, peeled, cored, and cut into 1/2-inch pieces

 - In a large skillet that has a cover, melt the coconut oil over medium-high heat.
 Add apples and onions and saute for 2-3 minutes, stirring frequently.
 Add shredded cabbage and continue to saute for about 5 more minutes, stirring often.
-Add the coconut sugar, balsamic, apple cider vinegar, & water.
+Add the coconut sugar, wine, balsamic, apple cider vinegar, & water.
 Reduce heat to low (very low, like a 1-2 on the dial) and cover.
 Continue to cook, stirring every 10-15 minutes or so, until softened.
 Resist the urge to turn up the heat to shorten the cooking time.
 The mixture will burn to the bottom of the pot easily if you do so.
 Start checking for doneness around 45 minutes but it may take up to an hour.
 Top with toasted pecans and serve.